-In an industry where helping clients lose weight is the focus, Obaidullah says that you have to practice what you preach--and then some.
+In an industry where helping clients lose weight is the focus, Obaidullah says you have to practice what you preach - and then some.
 Being perfect is part of your job, and clients can't know that you're not following through with the advice you give them, she notes.

 Changing industry standards

-While common knowledge might assert that fitness professionals should be more vigilant about their health--and willing to get help for eating disorders--others in the industry confirm what Obaidullah asserts: the stress to maintain certain ideals can be all-consuming.
+While common knowledge might assert that fitness professionals should be more vigilant about their health - and willing to get help for eating disorders - others in the industry confirm what Obaidullah asserts: the stress to maintain certain ideals can be overwhelming.

 "The industry can be at times very hard on its own members and a quite pressurized and unpleasant place to be," said Sarah Brookes, a fitness professional who is one of Obaidullah's clients.